-We investigated the effects of different fusion strategies, including concatenation and cross-attention, on prediction performance.
-Besides the fusion type, we are interested in the impact of the order (level) of fusion in a model on performance.
+In this paper, we apply multimodal deep learning models for company credit rating prediction using structured and unstructured datasets of different types.
+The structured datasets include market, bond, financial ratios, and related information (agency type and past rating), while the unstructured dataset contains text documents of earnings call transcripts.
+The earnings call is a periodic conference led by the executives of companies to compile company performance and present it to the market \cite{frankel2017using}.
+We investigate the effect of different multimodal data fusion strategies, including concatenation and cross-attention.
+Besides the fusion type, we also investigate the impact of the order (level) of fusion in a model on performance.
 Different combinations of fusion type (concatenation and cross-attention) and order (early or intermediate), could lead to four possible modes for the model’s structure.
-Each possible mode could also be designed based on four commonly used deep learning models (CNN, LSTM, GRU and BERT).
-Thus, we compared 16 models that had been divided into four main categories in terms of fusion type and fusion level.
-Moreover, by activating and inactivating each channel in the best model, the value of each channel of structured data and text could be clearly quantified, further helping to evaluate the usefulness of unstructured data.
-We have also provided a comparison of the impact of the different rating agencies on the short-, medium-, and long-term performance of the model.
+We develop each possible mode (channel) in a multimodal data fusion strategy, based on four commonly used deep learning models (CNN, LSTM, GRU and BERT).
+Therefore, we provide a comprehensive evaluation of the combination of 16 models into four major categories in terms of fusion type and fusion level.
+Moreover, by activating and inactivating each channel in the best model, the value of each channel of structured data and text modality, further helping to evaluate the usefulness of unstructured data.
+We also provide a comparison of the impact of the different rating agencies on the short, medium, and long-term performance of the model.